 If you find oXygen totally unfriendly, don't panic.
-There are other editors: you could try Emacs for example, which is included on the TEI-Knoppix CD.
+There are other editors: you could try Emacs for example, which is also included on the TEI-Knoppix CD.

 - Start oXygen.
-If you can't find its icon (a red X on a blue background) on your desktop, you'll find it by clicking the button at bottom left, and selecting Editors from the Applications menu that opens up. - The oXygen application window opens.
+If you can't find its icon on your desktop, you'll find it by clicking the Big K button at bottom left, and selecting Editors from the All Applications menu that opens up. - The oXygen application window opens.
 Wait for the program to initialize.
-It may also display a 'helpful' tip on startup, which you can safely dismiss without further attention.
+It will also display a 'helpful' tip on startup, which you can safely dismiss without further attention.